Encyclopædia Britannica: Other criticisms

-Writing about the 3rd edition (1788–1797), Britannica's chief editor George Gleig observed that "perfection seems to be incompatible with the nature of works constructed on such a plan, and embracing such a variety of subjects."
-In March 2006, the Britannica wrote, "we in no way mean to imply that Britannica is error-free; we have never made such a claim" (although in 1962 Britannica's sales department famously said of the 14th edition "It is truth.
-It is unquestionable fact.")
-The sentiment is expressed by its original editor, William Smellie:
+Writing about the 3rd edition (1788–1797), Britannica's chief editor George Gleig observed that "perfection seems to be incompatible with the nature of works constructed on such a plan and embracing such a variety of subjects."
+In March 2006, the Britannica wrote, "we in no way mean to imply that Britannica is error-free; we have never made such a claim".
+However, the Britannica sales department had previously made a well-known claim in 1962 regarding the 14th edition that "[i]t is truth.
+It is unquestionable fact."
+The sentiment of the 2006 statement was also reflected in the introduction to the first edition of the Britannica, written by its original editor William Smellie:

-However, Jorge Cauz (president of Encyclopædia Britannica Inc.) asserted in 2012 that "Britannica [...] will always be factually correct."